Undergraduate | UNE-LAW131-2023

-- discuss the function and development of tort law in its social context, including the role of fault in establishing liability;
+- discuss the function and development of the Law of Torts in its social context, including the role of fault in establishing liability;

-- demonstrate an in depth understanding of the nature and scope of the underlying principles, practices and concepts of negligence (as seen in the common law and the application of the Civil Liability Act 2002 (NSW)) and how it applies to particular situations e.g., wrongful death; and gain a sound knowledge of a number of other torts: liability for injuries caused by animals, breach of statutory duty, trespass to land and to the person, and private nuisance;
+- demonstrate an in depth understanding of the nature and scope of the underlying principles, practices and concepts of negligence (as seen in the common law and the application of the Civil Liability Act 2002 (NSW)) and how these apply to particular situations;

-- use cognitive and creative skills to identify and apply the principles of tort law (both in statute and the common law) to hypothetical fact scenarios e.g., where there is psychiatric injury, occupiers' liability, pure economic loss and liability of statutory authorities; and
+- identify and apply the principles of the Law of Torts (both in statute and the common law) to hypothetical fact scenarios; and

-- demonstrate initiative in constructing clear and coherent solutions that apply the legal principles of tort law to legal problems for those seeking redress for tortious conduct.
+- construct clear and coherent solutions that apply the legal principles of the Law of Torts to legal problems for those seeking redress for tortious conduct.

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.

 Torts are common law actions for civil wrongs.
 This subject provides you with a social context of the law of torts and covers negligence including defences, damages, concurrent liability and compensation schemes.
 You will consider torts relating to personal, property, and economic interests and their defences.
 In particular, you will consider the quantum of damages.
 This subject will provide you with a good understanding of the black-letter law, whilst incorporating skills-based approaches.
 You will be encouraged to take a critical view of the law, particularly with regard to current tort reform.
 This subject meets the Priestley requirements for torts.